Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Performance Insights

-- The Golden Eagles' +221 scoring differential (outscoring opponents by 24.6 points per game) is a result of scoring 81 points per game (29th in college basketball) while giving up 56.4 per contest (60th in college basketball).
+- The Golden Eagles have a +221 scoring differential, topping opponents by 24.6 points per game.
+They're putting up 81 points per game to rank 29th in college basketball and are allowing 56.4 per contest to rank 60th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.